Hamilton-Jacobi Theorems for Regular Controlled Hamiltonian System and Its Reduced Systems: Applications

 \section{Applications}

-In this section, as an application of the theoretical results, we consider the regular point reducible RCH system on the generalization of a Lie group, and give Hamilton-Jacobi equation of the reduced system.
-In particular, we show the Hamilton-Jacobi theorems of rigid body and heavy top with internal rotors on the generalization of rotation group $\textmd{SO}(3)$ and on the generalization of Euclidean group $\textmd{SE}(3)$ by calculation in detail, respectively.
-Note that these given equations are more complex than that of Hamiltonian system without control, which describe explicitly the effect on controls in regular symplectic reduction and Hamilton-Jacobi theory.
-We shall follow the notations and conventions introduced in Marsden et al \cite{mamora90}, Marsden and Ratiu \cite{mara99}, Marsden et al \cite{mawazh10}, and Wang \cite{wa13a}.
+Now, it is a natural problem if there is a practical RCH system and how to show the effect on controls in regular point reduction and Hamilton-Jacobi theory of the system.
+In this section, as the applications of the above theoretical results, we consider first the regular point reducible RCH system on the generalization of a Lie group, and give precisely the geometric constraint conditions of the $R_p$-reduced symplectic form for the dynamical vector field of the regular point reducible RCH system, that is, the two types of Hamilton-Jacobi equation for the $R_p$- reduced RCH system.
+Then we show the Type I and Type II of Hamilton-Jacobi equations for rigid body and heavy top with internal rotors on the generalization of rotation group $\textmd{SO}(3)$ and on the generalization of Euclidean group $\textmd{SE}(3)$, respectively.
+Note that these given equations are more complex than that of Hamiltonian systems without control, which describe explicitly the effect on controls in the regular point reduction and Hamilton-Jacobi theory for RCH systems.
+We shall follow the notations and conventions introduced in Marsden et al. \cite{mamora90}, Marsden and Ratiu \cite{mara99}, Marsden et al. \cite{mawazh10}, and Wang \cite{wa17}.